 Unless you are living under a rock, you heard about the cup.

-Your period has more names than the characters in Sailor Moon, and probably you still hide your tampon or pad up to your sleeves, or in your pockets when you go to the toilet at your office, just like when you were 14 and you were at school.
+Your period has more names than the characters in Sailor Moon, and probably, you still hide your tampon or pad up to your sleeves when you go to the toilet at your office, just like when you were 14 at school.

-They sound a little bit like the nicknames of the Spice Girls in the ’90: Ziggy Spice, Clari Spice…aren’t them?
+They sound a little bit like the nicknames of the Spice Girls in the ’90s: Ziggy Spice, Clari Spice, aren’t they?

 So two years ago, tired of literally flushing my money away while contaminating the planet, I decided to give it a try.
-These are my 10 reasons why once I tried it, I got basically married to it.
+These are my ten reasons why once I tried it, I got married to it.

 Reason number 1: it is going to last longer than your favorite bra (sigh).

-Yes girl: a cup can last even 10 years if you take care of it.
+Yes, girl: a cup can last even ten years if you take care of it.

 Reason number 2: no more pads&tampons contamination from your side.